guidoerfen/miniature-component/README.md

 ## Setting available environments
-By default the Component class knows three environments `dev, `prod`, `test`.
+By default, the Component class knows three environments `dev, `prod`, `test`.
 You can change that completely to your needs.
-You can have as many as you wand and you can name them as you want.
+You can have as many as you want, and you can name them as you want.
 ```PHP
 $paramObject = (new Miniature\Component\InitParameters())
     ->setAvailableEnv('develop', 'testing', 'production', 'another');